trezzuri/erpnext-docs/docs/pt/accounts/chart-of-accounts.md

 ## 1. How to Create/Edit Accounts

-ERPNext comes with a standard set Chart of Accounts.
+SOMA comes with a standard set Chart of Accounts.
 Instead of creating/modifying, you can also use the [Chart of Accounts Importer](/docs/pt/setting-up/chart-of-accounts-importer) tool.
 Note that the existing Chart of Accounts will be overwritten when this tool is used.

 1. Go to the Chart of Accounts list.